RetroKAI/GameGear-Zero-OS/README.md

 This script installs a modified version of RetroPie.
 The added elements are the following:

-- Juj's TFT SPI driver to optimize the screen refresh rate around 60 FPS.
+- Juj's TFT SPI driver to optimize the screen refresh rate around 60 FPS while using GPIO as video output.
 - i2s sound driver to map the sound on the GPIO and transfert it to the Game Gear Zero sound card.
 - Retrogame's Adafruit driver to map the original Game Gear buttons on the GPIO.
 - anthonycacces's theme designed optimized for 320x240 resolution.